-The body of even the largest type of bamboo is not large compared to the other much larger trees in the forest.
-But the plants endure cold winters and extremely hot summers and are some times the only trees left standing in the aftermath of a storm.
+What may look weak may actually be strong.
+The body of even the largest type of bamboo—which is actually a type of grass—is not large compared to the other much larger trees in the forest.
+But the plants endure cold winters and extremely hot summers and are often the only trees left standing in the aftermath of a huge storm.
 Remember the words of a great Jedi Master: "Size matters not.
 Look at me.
 Judge me by my size do you?"
 We must be careful not to underestimate others or ourselves based only on old notions of what is weak and what is strong.
 You do not have to be big and imposing to be strong.
-You may not be from the biggest company or the product of the most famous school, but like the bamboo, stand tall, believe in your own strengths, and know that you are as strong as you need to be.
+You may not be from the biggest company or the product of the most famous school, but like the bamboo, stand tall, believe in your own strengths, and know that you are—or you can be—as strong as you need to be.
 Remember too that there is strength in the light, in openness and transparency.
 There is strength in kindness, compassion, and cooperation.

 (4) Slow down your busy mind